Europe 387: Peace of Acilisene

 384 Recognition of Magnus Maximus

-After overthrowing Gratian in 383, Magnus Maximus sent embassies to Theodosius I in Constantinople and Valentinian II in Mediolanum (Milan), asking for recognition and that the 12-year-old Valentinian come to Treverorum Augusta (Trier) to live under Maximus’ protection.
+After overthrowing Gratian in 383, Magnus Maximus sent embassies to Theodosius I in New Rome (Constantinople) and Valentinian II in Mediolanum (Milan), asking for recognition and that the 12-year-old Valentinian come to Treverorum Augusta (Trier) to live under Maximus’ protection.
 When Valentinian and his mother Justina refused—and instead made use of the delay to fortify the Alpine passes against an invasion of Italy—Maximus appointed his own son Flavius Victor as Caesar.
 However, Theodosius, who was not yet ready for war in the West, agreed to recognize the usurper and for several years the three Augusti co-existed uneasily. in wikipedia

 385?
 Gildo and Magnus Maximus